RockingShip/untangle/BUILD.md

 # Building database

+"The database" contains all information to detect, construct and rewrite fractal based structures.
+It has a number of sections containing and used for different topics.

 The database is create in steps.
 With each step generator tools adds sections and content to the database.